Afghanistan Medal (United Kingdom): Description

 The maximum number of clasps awarded to any one man was four.

 The medal was awarded without a clasp to those who saw service in Afghanistan between 22 November 1878 – 26 May 1879, or 3 September 1879 – 20 September 1880, but did not take part in these major actions.

+A bronze version for issue to authorised native Indian followers, including bearers, grooms and grasscutters, was proposed.
+Although considered and specimens produced, no bronze awards were finally made.